translatorzepp/single_page_app/README.md

 `shotgun single_page_app.rb`

-If you're using the modular app branch, you can also use
+If you're using the modular branch, you can also use

 `ruby single_page_app.rb` or `sinatra single_page_app.rb`

-Then visit the appropriate localhost IP address to create a transaction.
+Then visit the appropriate localhost address to create a transaction.
 Choose an amount and a currency, fill in credit card information or click the PayPal button to use PayPal, verify 3D Secure information if prompted, confirm payment, and observe the results.

 <h4>Breakdown of flow by files:</h4>